 So – we began making step-by-step goals in our notebook.
 Go out to dinner with one new couple.
 Try a restaurant in our new neighborhood.
 Find a church.
 Call the person that my aunt knows and invite her to lunch.
 Introduce ourselves to three new neighbors.
 Sign up to volunteer.
 By making simple plans and goals in our notebook, we felt accountable to accomplish them.
 And, little by little, we met people and our new city became home.

 This easy gift helps us appreciate each other and our relationship.
 It causes us to slow down, stop the busyness, make an effort.
 Our notebook dates are a reminder to tend to things between us, nurture our marriage, keep it thriving.
 It is fun to look back at prior entries and see where we were then, where we are now.

 The biggest endorsement?
-My son and future daughter-in-law have started their notebook.
+My son and daughter-in-law have started their very own notebook.

 The sergeant-in-command directs me to the room where roll call…

 My kids are grown and on their own, and I…